- How to transition your team to remote working - March 18, 2020

 - Resources (attach documents or mention links to material that should guide the writer)

-Does your company has a communications style guide?
+Does your company have a communications style guide?
 Make sure the writer has it, or has a copy of the relevant section.

 If part of the writer’s task will be to localise content created by your company’s US marketing team, you might like to read our recent post Australianising US Content: a guide for AU marketing managers which looks at some of the less obvious issues, as well as the obvious ones like spelling differences.

-Examples save you time and give the writer clarity
+Examples save time and give the writer clarity

 Previously created examples that match your requirements are a fast and efficient way to convey some information to a writer.
 This is certainly the case when it comes to formatting requirements, the layout of a landing page or the preferred structure and format for an eBook.
 Writers can view and immediately grasp the requirements, and it will take less of your time to type ‘see example’ in the brief, than to describe it in words.